Key Takeaways 📈 📊

 - Analyzing Influencer Conversations for Strategic Insights: By examining influencer conversations and media coverage, businesses can gain insights into market trends and inform their messaging strategies.
 This approach not only helps in identifying influential voices in the space but also aligns a brand’s content with broader industry discussions, establishing authority on relevant topics.

 Tech influencers are interesting individuals.
 I know the B2B tech space exceptionally well.
 I was an early adopter of social media, grew up in Silicon Valley, and have been here ever since.
-I know many B2B tech influencers, and I have partnered with them on dozens of influencer activations.
+I know many B2B tech influencers and have partnered with them on dozens of influencer activations.

 I have also learned a few things along the way.
 Early on, I struck out a few times, working with influencers who did not have the impact I thought they did.
 I have also hit many home runs, working with some of the top tech influencers in the world.
-Based on these experiences, I’ve made a list of the five most important things you need to think about before partnering with B2B tech influencers and working with them.
+Based on these experiences, I’ve listed the five most important things you need to consider before partnering with B2B tech influencers and working with them.

 Real influence can’t be bought.
 And yes, this happens in tech.
 It’s not difficult to identify which influencers are trying to manipulate the size of their audience, engagement, and reach.
 But this post isn’t about that.
 It’s about helping you maximize your investments in B2B influencer marketing.
-And if you still haven’t launched an influencer program, there’s no better time than the present.
-There continues to be massive growth in this space despite the economy, and there are no signs of this slowing down.
+And if you still haven’t launched an influencer program, there’s no better time than now.
+Despite the economy, there continues to be massive growth in this space, and there are no signs of this slowing down.
 U.S. companies will increase their spending on influencer marketing to $5B by 2023.

 One way to identify the most relevant and influential 3rd party voices is to start with your true north and your one source of truth–the target audience.
 An audience analysis will include several data sources like primary and secondary research and social analytics, giving you access to actionable data insights.